| Summer Session 2001Business courses may be taken individually or as part of the Business

 No previous background in marketing is required.

+and finance.
 Economics S4261Q.
 Introduction to accounting